eshaben/xcm-sdk-mkdocs/docs/example-usage.md

     ```

 !!! note
-    For more information on the parameters and returned data for `swap`, please refer to the [XCM SDK Reference](./reference.md#transfer-data-consumer-methods){target=\_blank}.
+    For more information on the parameters and returned data for `swap`, please refer to the [XCM SDK Reference](./reference/methods.md#the-swap-method){target=\_blank}.

-## Get an Estimate of the Asset to be Received on the Destination Chain {: #get-estimate }
+## Get an Estimate of the Asset to Be Received on the Destination Chain {: #get-estimate }

 When you send an XCM message, you typically pay fees on the destination chain to execute the XCM instructions.
-Before you transfer the asset, you can use the `getEstimate` function to calculate an estimated amount of the asset that will be received on the destination chain, minus any fees.
+Before you transfer the asset, you can use the [`getEstimate`](./reference/methods.md#the-get-estimate-method) function to calculate an estimated amount of the asset that will be received on the destination chain minus any fees.

 The `getEstimate` function is tied to a specific transfer request as it is based on the asset being transferred and the destination chain fees, so you'll need to create the [transfer data](#build-xcm-transfer-data) first.

-You'll need to provide the amount to be transferred to the `getEstimate` function.
+You must provide the amount to be transferred to the `getEstimate` function.
 In the following example, you'll get the estimated amount of DOT that will be received on Moonbeam when 0.1 DOT is transferred.
 You can specify the amount in integer (`1000000000n`) or decimal (`'0.1'`) format.

 ```js
 ...